Stay Informed in 2025

 SB 1301Sparks, KevinRelating to the design-build method for certain government construction projects.Referred to Senate Business & Commerce Committee 2-28-2025

-SB 1302Kolkhorst, LoisRelating to eligibility for a general permit to discharge waste into or adjacent to waters in this state.Referred to Senate Water, Agriculture, and Rural Affairs Committee 2-28-2025
+SB 1302Kolkhorst, LoisRelating to eligibility for a general permit to discharge waste into or adjacent to waters in this state.Set on the Local Calendar 4-10-2025

-SB 1387Zaffirini, JudithRelating to the membership of the Texas Groundwater Protection Committee.Filed 2-19-2025
+SB 1387Zaffirini, JudithRelating to the membership of the Texas Groundwater Protection Committee.Referred to Senate Water, Agriculture, and Rural Affairs Committee 3-6-2025

-SB 1625Johnson, NathanRelating to the reporting of certain security incidents by public water systems to the Texas Commission on Environmental Quality and the Department of Information Resources.Filed 2-25-2025
+SB 1625Johnson, NathanRelating to the reporting of certain security incidents by public water systems to the Texas Commission on Environmental Quality and the Department of Information Resources.Recommended for Local/Uncontested Calendar 4-9-2025

-SB 1911Eckhardt, SarahRelating to a restriction on permits authorizing direct discharges of waste or pollutants into water in certain segments, stream assessments units, and drainage areas.Filed 3-5-2025
+SB 1911Eckhardt, SarahRelating to a restriction on permits authorizing direct discharges of waste or pollutants into water in certain segments, stream assessments units, and drainage areas.Referred to Senate Water, Agriculture, and Rural Affairs Committee 3-17-2025

 Texas Legislative Process Overview